rcode5/qr4r/README.md

  * :pixel_size  - specify the size of each 'black' dot in the qrcode.
 Default = 3
  * :border - specify the number of pixels to use for a white border around the outside.
 Default = 0
- * :size  - used by the qr code generation.
-A lower number means a smaller overall image.
-But it also means that you can encode fewer characters.
-This is computeed for you by default based on the input string size.
-You should not need to adjust it.

 To encode the string 'qr codes are the new hotness' like this: